lmyOvO/Markowitz-Mean-Variance-Optimization-Python/README.md

 ## Steps to perform:
 Given a data set of monthly closing prices for 25 assets from Jan 1st, 2018, to Dec 1st, 2020 (in-sample) and closing prices for the same assets in 2021 (out-of-sample), complete the following:

 1. Load and clean data, in-sample data (2018-2020) and out-of-sample data (2021).
-From the in- sample data, compute the classical Markowitz and resampled Markowitz frontiers
+From the in-sample data, compute the classical Markowitz and resampled Markowitz frontiers

     a) Import necessary libraries and dataset, compute the matrix of monthly returns